--Disciplinary and interdisciplinary research partnerships: Disciplinary and interdisciplinary interinstitutional research initiatives designed to make a significant contribution to the advancement of knowledge and understanding in the humanities and/or social sciences.
-While SSHRC welcomes proposals for interdisciplinary research partnerships involving natural sciences, engineering and/or health partner organizations, proposed partnerships of this nature must adhere to SSHRC’s policy regarding the eligibility of subject matter.
+- Disciplinary and interdisciplinary research partnerships: Interinstitutional research initiatives designed to make a significant contribution to advancing knowledge and understanding in the humanities and/or social sciences.
+While SSHRC welcomes proposals for interdisciplinary research partnerships involving natural sciences, engineering and/or health partner organizations, proposed partnerships of this nature must follow SSHRC’s policy regarding the eligibility of subject matter.

--Cross-sector co-creation of knowledge and understanding: Partnerships designed to foster innovative research, training and the co-creation of new knowledge on critical issues of intellectual, social, economic and cultural significance through a process of ongoing collaboration and mutual learning.
+- Cross-sector co-creation of knowledge and understanding: Partnerships that use ongoing collaboration and mutual learning to foster innovative research, training and the co-creation of new knowledge on critical issues of intellectual, social, economic and cultural significance.

--Partnered knowledge mobilization: Partnerships designed to synthesize, apply and mobilize new and existing social sciences research knowledge in accessible ways in order to build institutional capacity and to increase the national and international impact and stature of Canadian research.
+Partnered knowledge mobilization: Partnerships designed to synthesize, apply and mobilize new and existing social sciences research knowledge in accessible ways to build institutional capacity and to increase the national and international impact and stature of Canadian research.

--Partnered chairs: Partnerships to nominate research chairs designed to advance research and/or related activities in a specific area in the social sciences and/or humanities.
+- Partnered chairs: Partnerships to nominate research chairs designed to advance research and/or related activities in a specific area in the social sciences and/or humanities.
 Chair partner organizations pool financial resources and suggest an amount of funds required from SSHRC.
-Proposals must demonstrate that a formal agreement exists between the partner organizations to maintain the chair position for a minimum period of four years.
-Proposals must include the name of the proposed chairholder.
+Proposals must demonstrate that a formal agreement exists between the partner organizations to maintain the chair position for a minimum of four years.
+Proposals must include the name of the suggested chairholder.
 For more information, please see SSHRC’s Guidelines for Partnered Chairs.

--Partnered research centers: Partnerships to create or support a research centre designed to advance research and/or related activities in a specific area in the social sciences and/or humanities.
+- Partnered research centres: Partnerships to create or support a research centre designed to advance research and/or related activities in a specific area in the social sciences and/or humanities.
 Partner organizations pool financial resources and suggest an amount of funds required from SSHRC.
-Proposals must demonstrate that a formal agreement exists between the partner organizations to maintain the centre for a minimum period of four years.
+Proposals must demonstrate that a formal agreement exists between the partner organizations to maintain the centre for a minimum of four years.

 Future Challenge Areas: